-Aetna modified CPB 0775 covering selected kidney function tests, effective February 14, 2026.
+Aetna modified CPB 0775 covering selected kidney function tests, effective February 14, 2026, designating eight CPT codes as non-covered for all listed indications.
 Here's what changes for billing teams.

 Quick-Reference Table